 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-This feature is by Cynthia Wagoner, Master Gardener℠ volunteer in Gates County.
+This feature is by Cynthia Wagoner, Extension Master Gardener℠ volunteer in Gates County, NC.
 The title of her column is “Buckeye Discoveries” because she is from Justus, Ohio, the buckeye state.
-She is writing about her discoveries since moving to Gates County, NC.
+Since 2012, she has written about her horticultural discoveries since moving to Gates County.

 Remember to call the Ask A Master Gardener Helpline with all your gardening questions.
 The number for Chowan, Gates, & Perquimans County residents is (252) 482-6585.
 It is open Tuesday and Thursday from 10 a.m. to noon.